Aliza-Qadri/Data-Science-Projects/README.md

 # Data-Science-Projects
 # Pandas First Mini Project Automated Assessment of Academic Performance with Python
-•	Conducted an in-depth Exploratory Data Analysis (EDA) on student performance data to uncover patterns and provide insights for academic improvements.
-•	Automated data cleaning, transformation, and aggregation to generate actionable metrics for student performance evaluation.
-•	Utilized Python libraries like Pandas, NumPy, and Regex for efficient data manipulation, advanced filtering, and EDA.
-•	As a Data Analyst, independently managed data preprocessing and integration of multiple datasets to produce a comprehensive analysis report.
+	In my role as a Data Analyst, I conducted a thorough exploratory data analysis (EDA) on student performance data, delving deep into the patterns and trends within the dataset to derive actionable insights aimed at academic improvement.
+This project involved automating various steps of data preparation, including data cleaning, transformation, and aggregation.
+By creating an automated pipeline, I ensured that raw data could be swiftly processed to produce key metrics relevant to evaluating student performance.

+Leveraging powerful Python libraries such as Pandas, NumPy, and Regex, I streamlined data manipulation and applied advanced filtering techniques, making the EDA both efficient and comprehensive.
+I independently handled the preprocessing and integration of multiple datasets, synthesizing diverse data sources to create a unified, insightful view of the student performance landscape.
+This integration allowed for a more holistic analysis, providing stakeholders with an in-depth report that highlighted essential findings and metrics to support data-driven decisions for academic enhancements.